lsst-dm/dmtn-010/index.rst

 Coordinate and Transformation Requirements
 ------------------------------------------

  * The ability to model all pixel distortion effects that are frozen through one exposure (not Brighter-Fatter).
-These are likely our "exotic" ones--e.g. tree rings, edge rolloff--that are not yet included in any currently existing distortion modeling system.
+These are likely our "exotic" ones--e.g. tree rings, edge roll-off--that are not yet included in any currently existing distortion modeling system.
  * Mappings between on-camera coordinate systems (i.e. the future versions of `afw.cameraGeom`_ and `afw.geom.XYTransform`_) must be entirely interoperable with image->sky (i.e. the future afw.imageWcs) transformations.

    * A method for easily creating simple WCS from e.g. existing files or a handful of on-sky values.